-If Ella were to pass away and there are no possible replacement beneficiaries, the RESP would need to be collapsed and all grants would be returned to the government.
+If Ella were to pass away and there were no possible replacement beneficiaries, the RESP would need to be collapsed and all grants would be returned to the government.
 However, provided he has the necessary unused deduction room, Joseph may be able to transfer (subject to conditions) the AIP amount into his spouse's or common-law partner's RRSP without any withholding tax or penalty tax.
-It may also be important to note that the AIP rollover to an RRSP or RRIF applies only to the original subscriber of the RESP or the spouse or common-law partner of the original subscriber.
-If you became the subscriber of an RESP due to the death of the original subscriber, the regular withholding and penalty taxes would apply to the AIP.
+Note that the AIP rollover to an RRSP or RRIF applies only to the original subscriber of the RESP or the spouse or common-law partner of the original subscriber.
+If a non-spouse or common-law partner became the subscriber of an RESP due to the death of the original subscriber, the regular withholding and penalty taxes would apply to the AIP.